omundy/learn-javascript/topics/variables/variables.md

 ### Variable data types

-Unlike some other languages, with Javascript, you don’t have to supply a data type when you create a variable.
-That said, Javascript still keeps track of data types.
+A non-typed language like JS will infer the data type when you create a variable.

 👉 **Try it out** - How to explicitly change a variable type